isaacperaza/elixir-busting/README.md

 <script src="js/user-9ba1e9e15n.js"></script>
 ```

 But that is totally a bad practice, because every time that you execute **gulp** command you will get a new file names, so you will need to change all script and style tags to point to the new versioned file, so that is not an good solution.
-Instead that we going to use an php elixir function, that will set the correct versioned file without effort :).
+Instead that we going to use an PHP elixir function, that will set the correct versioned file without effort :).

-Php elixir function should looks like this:
+PHP elixir function should looks like this:

 ```php
 /**